vmware/container-service-extension/docs/cse3_0/CSE30.md

 2. CLI is smart enough to display the most relevant commands and their options based on the API version with which the CSE server runs.
 This intelligence is enabled when the user logs into the environment using `vcd login` command.
-For example: `vcd cse cluster apply` is displayed when CSE server runs at API version 35.0.
+For example: `vcd cse cluster apply` is displayed only when CSE server runs at API version 35.0.
 3. One can use CLI to deploy Tkg Clusters on VCD 10.2 without the installation of CSE server.
 CLI directly communicates with VCD to manage Tanzu Kubernetes clusters.
 4. Node commands are deprecated in CSE 3.0 for VCD 10.2.
 All of the node